- ICH GCP

 Core treatment phase: Up to Week 12.
 Extension phase: Up to Week 162

-Number of patients with local site reactions
+Proportion of participants with local reactions after injection

 Time Frame: Core treatment phase: Up to Week 12.
 Extension phase: Up to Week 156